kingsmennn/match-citrea/README.md

 ### Demo

 Check out our demo video to see Match in action!
 The video showcases the technical strengths, usability, and performance of our solution.
-Watch the walkthrough on [YouTube](https://www.youtube.com/watch?v=fVnm9ttV68o) to learn more about how Match can revolutionize the marketplace experience on Hedera.
+Watch the walkthrough on [YouTube](https://www.youtube.com/watch?v=fVnm9ttV68o) to learn more about how Match can revolutionize the marketplace experience on Binance Smart Chain.

 Certainly!
 Here's an outline for "Match" based on the categories you provided: